PabloPavan/sniply_api/README.md

 It is designed with a strong focus on simplicity, performance, and clean architecture, making it suitable for personal tools, developer platforms, or integration into larger systems.

 The project follows best practices commonly found in high‑quality open‑source backend repositories: clear domain boundaries, explicit configuration, containerized workflows, and first‑class API documentation.

+At runtime, all traffic flows through Traefik (TLS + routing), the API talks to PostgreSQL, and observability is handled via OpenTelemetry + Grafana (Prometheus, Loki, Tempo).

 ---